-The SENDCo can refer individual applications to a High Needs Funding panel, this panel is now for children with an EHCP in process or who previously received Exceptional needs funding.
+The SENDCo can refer individual applications to a Local High Needs Funding panel, this panel is for children with emerging high level of need.

 This is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.
 It would then be the responsibility of the SENDCo, Senior leadership team and governors to agree how the allocation of resources is used.